Meet Us

 Pursuits, Passions, and Dreams

-Chris has a passion for LGBTQ activism and has worked with coworkers to develop a Transgender Health Program at WPPTC, through this project they have been able to connect with numerous health care providers across Portland to work towards better care and collaboration for this patient population.
-Chris has also been an avid rugby player since picking up the sport his freshman year of college, competing throughout his undergraduate and graduate studies.
+Chris has a passion for LGBT+ activism and has worked with coworkers to develop a Transgender Health Program at WPPTC, through this project they have been able to connect with numerous health care providers across Portland to work towards better care and collaboration for this patient population.
+Chris has also been an avid rugby player since picking up the sport his freshman year of college and continues to compete with the Portland Lumberjacks RFC.
 In his spare time he is a Trail Blazers fanatic and enjoys exploring the great PNW outdoors.

 Samuel R. Low